 Edit Experiments to Your Needs

-Note that the student handouts, as written, are designed for an in-person classroom or laboratory environment.
-We encourage you to read through the Word files prior to sending them to your students, as you may wish to edit them to improve their remote-learning experience.
+The student handouts, as written, are designed for an in‑person classroom or laboratory environment.
+We encourage you to read through the Word files prior to sending them to your students, as you may wish to edit to improve their online-learning experience.

 Include All Sample Data Files for Experiments

 Some experiments require multiple sample data files.
 The file-naming convention makes this clear (e.g., “PEP 23 Magnetic Field—Current Data” and “PEP 23 Magnetic Field—Distance Data”).
 If you choose to use one of these experiments, make sure to include all the files with the same experiment name.